 5. What will you do to make sure someone is alerted if you fall and cannot get up on your own?
 Technology is on your side for this one.
 There are numerous home alert systems available today.
 Some are the push button alert systems that have been around for some time.
 Newer technologies incorporate Bluetooth sensors, which essentially act as in-home tracking devices that notify the appropriate person if there seems to be a lack of movement for a period of time.
 You can begin exploring your options with a simple Google search for “senior assistive devices.”

 6. If your cognitive functionality begins to decline, who will manage your household and finances, making sure your bills are paid, appointments are met, necessary services are provided, etc.?
 Who will help you prepare meals, get dressed, and perform other activities of daily living (ADLs) when you are no longer physically able?
 This is a biggie.
-Many people expect that their adult children will be willing and able to assist with these types of mundane tasks, but the reality is that caring for an aging loved one can be very taxing–physically, emotionally, and even financially.
+Many people expect that their adult children will be willing and able to assist with these types of mundane tasks, but the reality is that caring for an a love one who is aging in place can be very taxing–physically, emotionally, and even financially.
 This is an honest conversation you need to have with family members before their assistance is needed.
 Alternately, it is good to research in-home care providers and/or care coordinators in your area, again, before you actually need help.

 7. If you require facility-based rehab care following an unexpected injury, such as a fall, do you know the available options in your area and the quality of care provided by each?
 While aging in place may be your preference, life may have other plans for you.
 An injury, surgery, or illness can necessitate a move to a rehabilitation or care facility, at least temporarily.
 It’s good to know in advance which ones are the best in your area.
 Ask friends who have had a first-hand experience in such facilities, or ask your physician for their two-cents.
 Also find out if they typically have a waiting list.